USS Turner Joy

 USS Turner Joy (DD-951) is one of 18 Forrest Sherman-class destroyers of the United States Navy.
 She was named for Admiral Charles Turner Joy USN (1895–1956).
 Commissioned in 1959, she spent her entire career in the Pacific.
-She participated extensively in the Vietnam War, and was one of the principal ships involved in the Gulf of Tonkin Incident.
+She participated extensively in the Vietnam War, and was one of the principal ships involved in the Gulf of Tonkin incident as well as serving as destroyer squadron 13 lead flag ship under Captain George S. Grove and Commander Robert Huntley Pidgeon, litigated and inspired the Vietnam Paris Peace Accords.

 Decommissioned in 1982, she is now a museum ship in Bremerton, Washington.

 Construction and commissioning

 Turner Joy was built by the Puget Sound Bridge and Dredging Company of Seattle and commissioned at Puget Sound Naval Shipyard in Bremerton, Washington.
 Her keel was laid on 30 September 1957.
 She was launched on 5 May 1958, sponsored by Mrs. C. Turner Joy, and was commissioned on 3 August 1959.